unoplatform/uno.extensions/doc/Extensions/DependencyInjection/HowTo-CommunityToolkit.md

 ## CommunityToolkit.Mvvm

+> [!TIP]
-> [!Tip] This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
 Instructions for creating an application from the template can be found [here](../GettingStarted/UsingUnoExtensions.md)

 If you want to access the DI container via the Ioc.Default API exposed via the <a href="https://www.nuget.org/packages/CommunityToolkit.Mvvm" target="_blank">CommunityToolkit.Mvvm</a>, you need to configure the service collection after building the Host.